Join Our FREE Live Webinar

 The wholesaler purchases the subject property as the principal buyer in the first closing.
 However, the real estate wholesaler is the seller in the second transaction.

 The difference in the contracted price in each contract is the wholesaler’s gross revenue.
-But note, a double close includes twice the closing costs.
+That said, a double close includes twice the closing costs.
 This additional cost offers protection to the wholesaler as there is no question that a real estate license is not a requirement.

 Wholetailing Strategy